 Schools, Selma James writes in Supremacy, are “institutions organised by capital to achieve its purpose through and against the child”.
 Though “their labour appears to be learning for their own benefit”, children are imprisoned and arbitrarily punished unless they engage in involuntary self-improvement, with the endpoint of entering the labour-market in capital’s service.

 “By looking at children as investments, we can see where the product of children’s labor is stored: in the machine-self, in their human capital,” Malcolm Harris argues in 2017’s Kids These Days.
 We must demand pay for the years’ labour preceding “work” in the strict sense, for every hour spent learning from the cradle up.

 Concomitantly, we must resist education’s reduction to a matter of “employable skills”.
 (If anything, a National Art Service should likewise pay artists an unconditional wage.)
 A paid-schooling model would free those “indentured” to dependent or impoverished families to study on whatever timescale they chose.
 As Ursula K LeGuin writes, “The creative adult is the child who survived.”

 Yet many contributors to Supremacy prefer an anarchistic politics of retreat, arguing for “anti-schooling” programmes – following the example of bourgeoisie parents in turning their backs on state schools.
-Manuel Freire’s seminal Pedagogy of the Oppressed provides a more positive alternative.
+Paolo Freire’s seminal Pedagogy of the Oppressed provides a more positive alternative.